dashpay/gitian.sigs/gitian-keys/README.md

 PGP keys
 ========

-This folder contains the public keys of developers and active contributors.
+This folder contains the public keys of developers / community members that have produced a gitian build.

 The keys are mainly used to sign git commits or the build results of Gitian builds.